What is gamelan?

 - Participants benefit enormously from the short but intensive experience

-- There is also the option of adding nationally-recognised Open College Network qualifications, or Arts Award accreditations to courses
+- They can gain nationally-recognised Open College Network or Arts Award accreditations